eshazen/retro-25/firmware/umon/README.md

 `k                     ` |   scan keyboard
 `7 <addr>              ` |   update display from <addr>

+By default the monitor is built with origin `8100H` with stack growing down from the origin.
+The monitor is small (1k or so) and comfortably fits below the calculator code which is at `9000H`.
+Both can be resident simultaneously.

+Note that the calculator for historical reasons runs the serial port at 4800 baud while the EEPROM serial boot loader and the calculator serial interface are at 19200 baud.
+This should be sorted out at some point, but tuning the serial port speed usually requires getting out the oscilloscope.

 Most commands are more or less self-explanatory.
 A few may require some further explanation: